pkmn/engine/docs/PROTOCOL.md

-Generally, this `Log` should be a `FixedBufferStream` `Writer` backed by a statically allocated fixed-size array that gets `reset` after each `update` as the maximum number of bytes written by a single `update` call is bounded to a relatively small number of bytes per generation, though since any `Writer` implementation is allowed this `Log` could instead write to standard output (**NOTE:** in Zig, the default writer is not buffered by default - you must use a [`BufferedWriter`](https://zig.news/kristoff/how-to-add-buffering-to-a-writer-reader-in-zig-7jd) wrapper to acheive reasonable performance).
+Generally, this `Log` should be a `FixedBufferStream` `Writer` backed by a statically allocated fixed-size array that gets `reset` after each `update` as the maximum number of bytes written by a single `update` call is bounded to a relatively small number of bytes per generation, though since any `Writer` implementation is allowed this `Log` could instead write to standard output (Note that in Zig the standard out writer is not buffered by default - you must use a [`BufferedWriter`](https://zig.news/kristoff/how-to-add-buffering-to-a-writer-reader-in-zig-7jd) wrapper to acheive reasonable performance).